Is there such a thing as a perfect work team?

 While most teams fall victim to dead-end arguments or useless conflicts, there are teams that shine and sparkle.
 You look at Google’s super-efficient teams and wonder, “Why can’t my team be the next Google?
 What makes them so perfect?”

-That’s a question that almost every company, has attempted to uncover.
-Some companies (like Google) have used extensive research to decipher much of the formula and maintaining for creating successful teams.
+That’s a question that almost every company has attempted to uncover.
+Some companies (like Google) have used extensive research to decipher much of the formula for creating and maintaining successful teams.

 It turns out that there is, unfortunately, no “holy grail” to create a perfect work team.
 However, there is a vital mix of principles that are at work in nearly every “perfect” team out there.

 Your teams can learn these beneficial qualities to drastically improve their performance and productivity.
 By studying these amazing teams, you can take away important lessons you can share with your members to create a more harmonious and synergistic team.

 Here are a few of those important lessons we can all learn from the world's leading work teams.